lunogram/platform/docs/docs/deploy/digitalocean.md

 title: Digital Ocean
 ---

-This page guides you through deploying Parcelvoy Open-Source on a Digital Ocean droplet by setting up the deployment environment, installing and starting Parcelvoy, and connecting it to the droplet.
+This page guides you through deploying Lunogram Open-Source on a Digital Ocean droplet by setting up the deployment environment, installing and starting Lunogram, and connecting it to the droplet.

 ## Requirements
 - A $14/mo droplet or larger.
 While you can run it on a smaller droplet, performance may not be optimal.